1901 Black Sea earthquake

 The 1901 Black Sea earthquake (also known in Bulgaria as the Balchik earthquake) was a 7.2 magnitude earthquake, the most powerful earthquake ever recorded in the Black Sea.
 The earthquake epicenter was located in the east of Cape Kaliakra, 30 km off northeast coast of Bulgaria.
 The mainshock occurred at a depth of 15 km and generated a 4–5 m high tsunami that devastated the coastal areas of Romania and Bulgaria.
 In Romania, the earthquake was felt not only throughout Northern Dobruja, but also in Oltenia and Muntenia, and even in southern Moldova.

 The earthquake was followed by a large number of aftershocks, which continued until 1905; the strongest reached magnitudes of 5.5–6.0 on the Richter scale and were also felt in southern Romania, including Bucharest.
 After 1905, Pontic seismic activity began to subside, although weak and moderate earthquakes were also reported in subsequent years.

 Such events are rare in the Black Sea.
 In the last 200 years, in the Black Sea region 24 tsunamis occurred, of which two were in the territory of Dobruja.
 The earliest recorded tsunami in Romania dates from 104, when the city of Callatis, current Mangalia, was badly affected.

-Background
+Tectonic setting

+The northernmost part of Bulgaria lies to the north of the main part of the fold and thrust belt that forms the frontal part of the Alpine orogenic belt, known as the Balkan orogen.
+The foreland to the Alpine belt is known as the Moesian Platform that remained almost undeformed during the three main separate phases of thrust tectonics from the Cretaceous to the Neogene.
+The Balkan orogen links to the southeast with the Pontide belt, which runs along the northern coast of Turkey.
+The Black Sea opened as a back arc basin during the Cretaceous to Paleocene.
+The basin was then inverted during the last phase of the Alpine orogeny during the Late Eocene to Miocene.

+Offshore, the main west–east trending structures are cut by several fault zones of SSW-NNE to SW-NE trend.
+Geophysical investigations close to Shabla have identified a major fault zone of this trend, known as the Kaliakra Fault Zone, that continues southwards until it links with the north–south trending part of the Balkan-Pontide belt in the southwestern Black Sea.